 These are some of the biggest landscaping and lawn care market trends that have shaped the industry in 2022:

 - Native gardening: There were 18.3 million new gardeners in 2021, and 83% of landscaping consumers looked for indigenous plant species to plant on their properties.
 Native gardening keeps air pollution down, requires less fertilizer and pesticides, and keeps away invasive insect species.

 - Xeriscaping (drought-tolerant landscaping): As droughts become more common, many homeowners have limited water supply—or are watching how much water they use.
 Xeriscaping involves the use of low-water plants, practical turf, and efficient irrigation practices to create landscapes and gardens that need less water.

 - Staycation properties: The pandemic gave homeowners a taste of staycations—and beautiful, vacation-worthy backyards are still on many people’s wish lists.
-Add staycation landscaping as a service on your landscaping website and show off photos of your best work.
+Add staycation landscaping to your landscaping services list, then show off photos of your best work on your landscaping website.